ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 ### Compile binary

 When debugging, compile your code with the `-g` flag.
-From gcc's man page `-g` will: "Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF).
+This allows us to break on specific lines of code and view variables later on.
+From gcc's man page, `-g` will: "Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF).
 GDB can work with this debugging information."
 There are also a few other [different versions](https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html) of the `-g` flag.

 Compile example.c using the flag.